9 Best Receipt Scanner Apps for Small Business (2026)

 - Paid features (payroll, payments) can add up

-Best for: Developers and businesses that need to embed receipt scanning into their own applications via API.
+Best for: Developers and businesses needing to embed receipt scanning into their own applications via API.

-Veryfi takes a different approach from every other app on this list.
-Rather than offering a consumer-facing mobile app, Veryfi provides a powerful OCR API that developers can integrate into their own software.
+Veryfi takes a different approach: rather than offering a consumer-facing mobile app, Veryfi provides a powerful OCR API that developers can integrate into their own software.
 The real-time processing engine handles receipts, invoices, and other financial documents with high accuracy.

-If you are building an app that needs receipt scanning functionality, or if your business needs custom document processing workflows, Veryfi’s API-first design is a strong choice.
-For individuals and small businesses looking for a ready-to-use app, the other options on this list are a better fit.
+For building apps requiring receipt scanning functionality or custom document processing workflows, Veryfi's API-first design is strong.
+For individuals and small businesses seeking a ready-to-use app, other options on this list better suit needs.

 Key Features: